The conductors of the workflow symphony

-A workflow engine is an application that runs with a workflow automation system and makes decisions automatically based on preset rules.
-These decisions usually involve transitioning to a specific path, task or action in a workflow, for instance assigning a task to someone or saving a document to a specific folder in a document management system.
-Workflow engines are the “conductors” in the workflow “symphony.”
+A workflow engine (sometimes called a "business rules engine") is an application that runs with a workflow automation system and makes decisions automatically based on preset rules.
+These decisions usually involve transitioning to a specific path, task or action in a workflow definition, for instance assigning a task to someone or saving a document to a specific folder in a document management system.
+Workflow engines are the "conductors" in the workflow "symphony."

 Identify User Attributes: Based on the user's properties, what options are valid?

 Check on Status: Determine if the next command is valid based on the current state of the process.

 Execute Logic: Once the user has been identified and the status is accepted, the workflow engine assesses the conditional logic as an IF/THEN statement.
 Based on the result, a workflow process may continue down several different (or parallel) paths.

 An IF/THEN decision can be run against any data that is part of the current workflow.
 In many cases, these data have been collected via a form or integration with a complementary system (e.g. an ERP, CRM, Document Management System, LMS, Accounting, etc.) Some examples:

 In a Capital Expenditure Request workflow:

 Also check out more examples of workflows powered by our workflow engine here: https://help.integrify.com/hc/en-us/categories/201873608-Examples.